-- 25% method for marine and aviation cargo, and transit business; - 1/365th method for all other classes of general business in respect of Malaysian policies; and - Non-annual policies are time apportioned over the period of the risks.
+- 25% method for marine cargo business; - 1/365th method for all other classes of general business in respect of Malaysian policies; and - Non-annual policies are time apportioned over the period of the risks.

-- 2.2 Summary Of Significant Accounting Policies (cont'd.) - (n) General Insurance Contract Liabilities (cont'd.) - (ii) Premium Liabilities (cont'd.) - (b) URR
+- (n) General Insurance Contract Liabilities (cont'd.)

+- (ii) Premium Liabilities (cont'd.)

+- (b) URR